Yahoo News

 Yahoo News (stylized as Yahoo!
-News) is a news website that originated as an internet-based news aggregator by Yahoo.
+News) is an American news website and news aggregator operated by Yahoo.
+Created in August 1996 by Yahoo software engineer Brad Clawsie, the site compiles articles from a variety of media organizations, including the Associated Press, Reuters, CNN, ABC News, and BBC News.

+Originally focused on aggregating news from external publishers, Yahoo News began producing original journalism in 2011 and joined the White House press corps in 2012.

 History

 The site was created by Yahoo software engineer Brad Clawsie in August 1996.
-Articles originally came from news services such as the Associated Press, Reuters, Fox News, Al Jazeera, ABC News, USA Today, CNN and BBC News.
+As of 2021, the site published content from more than 100 news partners.

 In 2000, Yahoo News launched pages tracking the content on the site that was most viewed and most shared by email.
 The "most emailed" page in particular was noted as an innovation in online news aggregation.
 Yahoo News allows users to comment on articles.
 Between late 2006 and early 2010, comments were disabled in part due to moderation challenges.

 By 2011, Yahoo had expanded its focus to include original content, as part of its plans to become a major media organization.
-Veteran journalists (including Walter Shapiro and Virginia Heffernan) were hired, while the website had a correspondent in the White House press corps for the first time in February 2012.
-An Amazon-owned marketing data collection company (Alexa Internet) claimed Yahoo News one of the world's top news sites, at this point.
-Plans were made to add a Twitter feed.
+The site hired veteran journalists and joined the White House press corps for the first time in February 2012.
+In May 2013, the site began integrating tweets into its streaming news feeds.
 In November 2013, Yahoo hired former Today Show and CBS Evening News anchor Katie Couric as Global Anchor of Yahoo News.
 She left in 2017.